getmeemaw/meemaw/docs/docs/getting-started.md

 git clone https://github.com/getmeemaw/example-js.git
 ```

+Once the example is downloaded, you can already `cd example-js` to be ready for the next steps.

 We will explain the Meemaw specific parts of this example in this page.
 The rest is typical React and some [Supabase specific stuff](https://supabase.com/docs/guides/auth/auth-helpers/auth-ui).

 ## Deploy server

 You will learn a bit later how to [configure Meemaw](/docs/server#config) and modify the [Docker compose configuration](/docs/server#docker-compose) for your specific needs, but if you downloaded the example above, **there is just one thing you need to do**: in `server/config.toml`, update `supabaseUrl` and `supabaseApiKey` with yours.

-Then you can actually deploy the server.
-Make sure you're in the server directory and that Docker is running, then just start the server with:
+Then you can actually deploy the server. **Make sure you're in the server directory and that Docker is running**, then just start the server with:

 ```
 docker compose up
 ```

-You should be greeted with something like this:
+You should be greeted with a bunch of text, including something like this:
 ```
 meemaw_app  | 2042/05/04 11:59:59 Logging enabled
 meemaw_app  | 2042/05/04 11:59:59 Connected to DB